JohT/code-graph-analysis-examples/README.md

 Java artifacts are analyzed similarly to TypeScript code.
 The main difference is that Java artifacts are downloaded from a Maven repository instead of being part of the repository.

-To include the git history in the analysis, checkout the corresponding source repository and upload it as the source artifact, similar to the TypeScript example.
-The Java source code isn't used for the analysis, so a bare git clone is sufficient.
+To include Git history in the analysis, checkout the corresponding source repository and upload it as the source artifact, as in the TypeScript example.
+The Java source code isn't used in the analysis, so a bare git clone is sufficient.

-The first job, [prepare-code-to-analyze](https://github.com/JohT/code-graph-analysis-examples/blob/23143b34d8fc6e0ab7d80102d8de0b6e6a4ec98e/.github/workflows/java-code-analysis.yml#L40), in the GitHub Actions Workflow [java-code-analysis.yml](https://github.com/JohT/code-graph-analysis-examples/blob/23143b34d8fc6e0ab7d80102d8de0b6e6a4ec98e/.github/workflows/java-code-analysis.yml), shows how to prepare the Java artifacts and git history for analysis.
+The first job, [prepare-code-to-analyze](https://github.com/JohT/code-graph-analysis-examples/blob/23143b34d8fc6e0ab7d80102d8de0b6e6a4ec98e/.github/workflows/java-code-analysis.yml#L40), in the workflow [java-code-analysis.yml](https://github.com/JohT/code-graph-analysis-examples/blob/23143b34d8fc6e0ab7d80102d8de0b6e6a4ec98e/.github/workflows/java-code-analysis.yml), shows how to prepare the Java artifacts and Git history for analysis.

-The second and third jobs are the same as for the TypeScript example.
+The second and third jobs are the same as in the TypeScript example.

 ## :bookmark_tabs: CSV Report Reference